Zapped! The saga continues

 Electricity normally doesn't like to jump air gaps, but when you get up to several hundred million volts, it can superheat the air to around 50,000° F.—five times hotter than the surface of the sun!—and thus make it conductive.
 Air that hot expands instantly and dramatically, creating the shockwave that we know as thunder.

 So those are the basics: a bunch of electrons in the cloud looking for an easy path to ground.
 An easy path is something that's taller than the surrounding terrain and is a good conductor of electricity.
-That could be a tree, a man holding an umbrella... or an RV that's plugged into "shore power" and has an antenna on the roof.
+That could be a tree, a person holding an umbrella... or an RV that's plugged into "shore power" and has an antenna on the roof.

 Here's where I made a mistake: I was plugged in during the storm.
 That made it easy for electrons to get from the cloud to ground, traveling via my heavy-duty power cord.
-Matter of fact, there was a tree only about ten feet away that was taller than my rig + antenna... but lightning preferred a steel antenna, an aluminum-covered RV and copper cable to a wooden tree.
+Matter of fact, there was a tree only about ten feet away that was taller than my rig + antenna... but lightning preferred a steel antenna, an aluminum-covered RV, and a copper cable to a wooden tree.
 The easy path always wins.

 Dos and don'ts